heathsc/baldur/README.md

 # baldur
 Variant (SNV and small indel) calling from ONT sequencing data on the mitochondria

-To compile you will need an up to date copy of rust.
+To compile you will need an up-to-date copy of rust.
 This can be installed locally following the instructions [here](https://www.rust-lang.org/learn/get-started).
 Note that if you have rust already installed you should update it using ``rustup update`` before trying to compile ont_demult.